Why, yes, I did just say that I made you gluten free Eggless Coconut Shrimp! And they’re just as crispy-crunchy-addictive as they should be.

 Instructions

-- FRY: Add enough oil of your choice to a heavy bottomed dutch oven with high sides to almost completely cover the shrimp – choose something that has enough room and high enough sides that the oil won’t overflow as it foams up when frying.
-Heat the oil to 375 F / 190 C and use a thermometer to make sure the oil temperature stays consistent.
+5. FRY: Add enough oil to a 6.5 quart dutch oven or similar pan (see notes) to give a frying depth of at least an inch.
+Heat the oil to 375 F / 190 C and use a deep fry thermometer to make sure the oil temperature stays consistent, adjusting the burner temperature as needed.
 Working in batches as necessary, add the shrimp to the hot oil and cook, turning at least once, so that both sides are golden brown.